Agile Therapeutics Inc. (AGRX) Reveals an Earnings Mystery

 Maxim Group gave a rating of “Buy” to AGRX, setting the target price at $3 in the report published on November 29th of the previous year.

-During the last 5 trading sessions, AGRX fell by -9.14%, which changed the moving average for the period of 200-days by -72.85% in comparison to the 20-day moving average, which settled at $0.8500.
-In addition, Agile Therapeutics Inc. saw -72.76% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AGRX rose by +5.41%, which changed the moving average for the period of 200-days by -69.93% in comparison to the 20-day moving average, which settled at $0.8173.
+In addition, Agile Therapeutics Inc. saw -70.03% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading